PacificBiosciences/pb-StarPhase/docs/user_guide.md

 ```

 # Common use cases
-## HLA diplotyping
+## HLA and _CYP2D6_ diplotyping
 With v0.8.0, pb-StarPhase supports diplotyping of _HLA-A_ and _HLA-B_ from an aligned BAM file.
+With v0.9.0, pb-StarPhase supports diplotyping of _CYP2D6_ from an aligned BAM file for whole genome datasets.
-To enable HLA diplotyping, simply provide the BAM file(s) in addition to the normal parameters.
+To enable HLA and _CYP2D6_ diplotyping, simply provide the BAM file(s) in addition to the normal parameters.
-HLA diplotyping is more computationally expensive than the CPIC genes.
+Both HLA and _CYP2D6_ diplotyping is more computationally expensive than the CPIC genes.
-If run-time is an issue, we recommend using the `--threads` option to provide additional cores to StarPhase.
+If run-time is an issue, we recommend using the `--threads` option to provide additional cores to StarPhase, which will improve the HLA diplotyping components.

 ```bash
 pbstarphase diplotype \